PLENARY THEMES

 PLENARY THREE

-NextGen Participation: How Can We Use HTA To Achieve More Transparent, Equitable, and Fair Health Systems?
+NextGen Participation: How Can We Use HTA To Achieve More Transparent, Equitable, And Fair Health Systems?

 In the evolving landscape of global health, the pursuit of transparent, equitable, and fair health systems is more pressing than ever.
 This plenary session will explore the pivotal role of HTA in achieving these goals.
 By examining how HTA can foster trust, ensure equity, and uphold fairness, the session aims to provide a holistic view of its impact on health systems worldwide.